Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Introduction

 The relationship between SFT and RL seems like a paradox: while SFT provides richer supervision, RL remains essential for further improvement \citep{chu_sft_2025}.
 Recent works found strong memorization effect during LLM pretraining, recalling rare information from minimal exposure \citep{hartmann_sok_2023,carlini_quantifying_2022}.
 On the contrary, rule-based RL is under severe information constraints.
 A binary reward function with solution correctness probability \(p\) conveys merely \(H = -plogp - (1-p)log(1-p) \leq 1\) bit on average.

-Our study starts from examining SFT efficiency through experiments on K\&K \citep{xie_memorization_2024} and MATH \citep{hendrycks_measuring_2021}, a specific and a general reasoning dataset.
-An overview is depicted in \autoref{fig:teaser}.
-Firstly, we wonder if small-scale fine-tuning has significant effect.
-We construct SFT datasets using DeepSeek-R1 distilled long CoT data\footnote{In this paper, both distillation and re-distillation use hard labels (token IDs).
-We do not fit token distribution by soft label.}.
-Fine-tuning Qwen2.5-1.5B Base model with \(\approx\) 1K samples reveals that small-scale SFT brings significant influence on RL stage.
-We explain our observations by establishing an analytic framework.
+Our research starts from examining SFT efficiency through experiments on K\&K \citep{xie_memorization_2024} and MATH \citep{hendrycks_measuring_2021} dataset.
+The overview of main experiments is depicted in Figure \ref{fig:teaser}.
+Firstly, we construct SFT datasets by different methods to investigate if small-scale fine-tuning has substantial influence.
+Fine-tuning Qwen-2.5-1.5B Base model with \(\approx\) 1K samples reveals that small-scale SFT induces non-negligible changes in RL stage.
+However, the results can not be simply interpreted by simple data collection principles, because model behaviors are inconsistent on different datasets.

+We explain our observations by establishing an analytical framework.
 Under the hypothesis that non-linear training dynamic of RL can be analyzed by linearized model, the effectiveness of both RL and SFT can be decomposed to each sample's contribution.
 We name this contribution as \textbf{sample effect}.
-We prove that sample effect has great influence on SFT effectiveness.
-Specifically, the optimal policy for distillation outputs samples with high effect.
+It is proved that sample effect has great influence on SFT effectiveness.
+Specifically, the optimal policy for distillation will output samples with high effect\footnote{In this paper, both distillation and re-distillation use hard labels (token IDs).
+We do not fit token distribution by soft label.}.
 We also proved that RL improves output sample effect and test performance simultaneously, which suggests the potential of learning from RL-trained policy.

-Inspired by hypothetical analysis, we propose the \textbf{Re-distillation} technique to discover the full potential of small-scale SFT.
-This method samples from converged policy to generate new SFT data.
+Inspired by hypothetical analysis, we propose the \textbf{Re-distillation} technique to unleash the potential of small-scale SFT.
+This method samples from converged policies to generate new SFT data.
 Remarkably, base models trained on re-distilled data match converged RL performance using only SFT, demonstrating superior data efficiency.
-Empirical verification shows high alignment between sample effect and experimental training results.

-This work provides novel insights into small-scale SFT's efficiency and establishes a method to measure RL-induced improvement in both theoretical and empirical ways.
-Unlike prior studies \citep{ye_limo_2025,chu_sft_2025,gandhi_cognitive_2025}, we emphasize the \emph{model-specific SFT effectiveness}, demonstrating that data quality is not the dominant factor.
-Additionally, the effectiveness of re-distillation is non-trivial.
-It can not be reproduced by more SFT data or higher randomness in exploration (\autoref{sec:more-sft}).
+We verify the effectiveness of re-distillation on three datasets and two models, showing that complex RL process can be `compressed' into SFT process.
+We also demonstrate an application that merges two RL-trained policies by re-distillation in order to balance different goals.